Stephanie Kay Nutrition

 Instructions

-3. Once cooked, give it a another good stir, and season with additional salt and pepper to taste.
+3. Once cooked, give it another good stir, and season with additional salt and pepper to taste.

 Nutrition